MicrosoftDocs/ATADocs/ATADocs/ata-capacity-planning.md

-If for some reason you cannot use the ATA Sizing Tool, you need to manually gather the packet/sec counter information from all your Domain Controllers for a period of 24 hours with a very low collection interval (approximately 5 seconds).
+If for some reason you cannot use the ATA Sizing Tool, manually gather the packet/sec counter information from all your Domain Controllers for 24 hours with a low collection interval (approximately 5 seconds).
 Then, for each Domain Controller, you  must calculate the daily average and the busiest period (15 minutes) average.
 The following sections present the instruction for how to collect the packets/sec counter from one Domain Controller.